tagipedia/react-native-adjust-sdk/README.md

 The earlier you put it in the code the better.
 Before the initialization no events/installs are sent to Adjust.

-You have to switch from AdjustEnvironmentSandbox to AdjustEnvironmentProduction when releasing your app to production (the log output will remind you).
+**Important:** You have to switch from AdjustEnvironmentSandbox to AdjustEnvironmentProduction when releasing your app to production (the log output will remind you).